nlessmann/Simrou/README.md

 **A very tiny hash-based JavaScript routing system**

-Simrou is a small javascript framework, that allows to bind action handlers to <code>window.location.hash</code>.
+Simrou is a small JavaScript framework that allows to bind event handlers that listen to changes of
-This is in particular useful for the development of single-page web applications.
+<code>window.location.hash</code>.
+This is in particular useful when developing single-page web applications,
+because this technique helps to write maintainable code and enables deep-linking.
 See the demo code below to get an idea of how this works.

-In contrary to other frameworks with similar features, Simrou is intended to be very simple to setup and use.
+In contrary to other frameworks with similar features, Simrou is intended to be extremly simple to setup and use.
-It does not provide any other features beside the routing - therefore it is very lightweight and flexible.
+It does not provide any other features beside the routing, hence it is very lightweight and flexible.

-Simrou is written in CoffeeScript.

 Demo
 ----